brotkrueml/byt_coordconverter/README.md

 ## Requirements

-The extension in the recent version requires TYPO3 v8 LTS or TYPO3 v9 LTS.
+The extension in version 2.0 works with TYPO3 8 LTS and TYPO3 9 LTS.
+Use version 1.0 for TYPO3 7 LTS from the TYPO3 Extension Repository.

 ## Installation